solliancenet/tech-immersion-data-ai/data-exp6/README.md

 ![Sample solution diagram.](media/solution-diagram2.png 'Sample solution diagram')

-1. Bring together all your structured, unstructured and semi-structured data (logs, files, and media) using Azure Data Factory to Azure Blob Storage.
+1. Bring together all your structured, unstructured and semi-structured data (logs, files, and media) using Azure Data Factory to Azure Data Lake Storage.
 2. Use Azure Databricks to clean and transform the structureless datasets and combine them with structured data from operational databases or data warehouses.
 3. Use scalable machine learning/deep learning techniques, to derive deeper insights from this data using Python, R or Scala, with inbuilt notebook experiences in Azure Databricks.
 4. Leverage native connectors between Azure Databricks and Azure Synapse Analytics to access and move data at scale.